ScooloV/bbpedia/docs/matched_play/guide.md

 to expel or disqualify anyone found breaking the rules of the event or the Cardinal Rules of the Code of Conduct - although this should, hopefully, never have to happen.
-It's also the Event Organiser\'s job to check everyone\'s team rosters and to ensure that all miniatures adhere to the rules for the event.
+It's also the Event Organiser's job to check everyone's team rosters and to ensure that all miniatures adhere to the rules for the event.
 The Event Organiser can also be the Referee and/or Scorekeeper if they wish; though in larger events, it may be best to share these responsibilities around.
 We recommend that the Event